Whisky and waterfalls at Abergwyngregyn

 Cosy hideaways at Borth

 Borth is a friendly, arty little community, nestled behind the sea wall of the longest sandy beach in Ceredigion.
-There’s no shortage of characterful cafes.
+There’s no shortage of characterful cafes, try out Oriel Tir a Môr for ice-cream and a cosy attic lookout.
 There are galleries, craft and antique shops and the train station has a very sweet volunteer-run museum!
+Don’t miss Libanus 1877, named for the age of the chapel they’ve tastefully converted into a restaurant, bar and boutique cinema.
 There’s the Friendship Inn for a distinct chance of a locals’ singalong or the Victoria Inn for hot chocolates or Sunday roasts on the deck overlooking the beach.

 Tree stumps on beach at sunset Submerged Forest.